 Who needs cataract surgery?

-You might need cataract surgery if cataracts are causing vision problems that interfere with the activities of yours, like driving or perhaps reading.
+You might need cataract surgery if cataracts are causing vision problems that interfere with your activities of yours, like driving or perhaps reading.

-Your provider also may have to eliminate a cataract to find out the back of the eye of yours and help manage other eye conditions, such as:
+Your provider also may have to eliminate a cataract to find out the back of your eye of yours and help manage other eye conditions, such as:

 - Age related changes in the retina (the tissue at the back of the eye).